stepanov-a-o/interpret_with_rules/setup_instructions.md

     To get specifications, run 'java -version' in the terminal.
 For all questions and troubleshooting please refer to                   https://github.com/LeeKamentsky/python-javabridge.
 This page can also be useful to set JAVA_HOME on MAC                      http://www.sajeconsultants.com/how-to-set-java_home-on-mac-os-x/.

-6. Python weka wrapper 3 library.
+6. Python weka wrapper3 library.
 You can use 'python-weka-wrapper3' command in the terminal.
-For WEKA troubleshooting please refer to https://fracpete.github.io/python-weka-wrapper/troubleshooting.html.
+For WEKA troubleshooting, please refer to https://fracpete.github.io/python-weka-wrapper/troubleshooting.html.

 7. Fuzzy Unordered Rule Induction (FURIA) algorithm.
 FURIA is not part of the python-weka-wrapper standard distribution.
 Download FURIA from http://weka.sourceforge.net/packageMetaData/fuzzyUnorderedRuleInduction/index.html.
 Note that when you download and unzip the folder, you will need to find 'fuzzyUnorderedRuleInduction.jar' file and copy it to 'lib' folder within the path for weka.
 In my case, the path to the folder is /Applications/anaconda2/envs/py36-dev/lib/python3.6/site-packages/weka.